-Famous pueblo blanco, built atop a deep ravine.
-Said to be where bullfighting was invented.
+Ronda is the most famous of the pueblos blancos.
+It was built atop a deep ravine and is said to be where bullfighting was invented.

 In September, there is the Feria de Pedro Romero as well as a big bullfighting festival, the Corridas Goyescas.

 - Cross the deep ravine, El Tajo, on one of the three bridges - the Puente Nuevo (new bridge) is the grandest one.

 - Explore the Islamic old town.
 Due to its location, Ronda was one of the last towns to fall to the Christians during the Reconquista.

 - Visit the bullring, where the Romero family (three generations of it) established modern bullfighting.

 - A half-hour's drive from Ronda is the Cueva de Pileta a cave with 25,000 year old paintings.

 - The beautiful 14th-century baths are also worth a visit.

 How to Get to Ronda

 Ronda isn't easy to get to and is at least an hour from most cities in the region, requiring a frankly scary drive along some very windy mountain roads.